Directed by: Lawrence Kasdan

 Screenplay by: Lawrence Kasdan

-Tagline: “When it gets hot like this people try to start killing each other”
+Tagline: “When it gets hot like this people start killing each other”

 Rated: R for strong violence and sensuality, nudity, drug use, and language.